 In addition to Missouri’s lack of vehicular open container laws, the state is also one of only six states that has no law to prohibit the consumption of alcohol in public places.
 However, there are other laws that restrict this freedom.
 For example, establishments that sell alcohol typically are forbidden from allowing patrons to leave the premises with open containers of alcohol.
 However, restaurants may allow patrons to take home unfinished bottles of wine as long as they first close the bottle and place it in a sealed bag for transportation.
 One notable exception is the Power & Light District in Kansas City, Missouri.
 A special Missouri state law overrides Kansas City’s local prohibition of open containers in public, allowing patrons of the entertainment district to carry and consume alcohol in the street in open plastic containers.
 It is important to remember that throughout the rest of Kansas City, open alcohol containers are prohibited by city laws.

-Miller & Terry specializes in numerous areas of law in the state of Missouri.
+Aside from Missouri alcohol laws, Miller & Terry specializes in numerous areas of law in the state of Missouri.

 Kansas Open Container Laws